 8 top tips for increasing retirement savings

-Think twice before you opt out of your employer’s pension
+Think twice before you opt-out of your workplace pension scheme

+It’s possible that you may have more in savings than you think.
 If you have had multiple jobs in your career, then you may have many workplace pension schemes.
 Even though you are not contributing to them now, the savings you made before you left the job are rightfully yours.
-The sooner you track them down, the sooner you can manage how to maximise their growth.
-To get you started you can trace lost pensions on the government website; alternatively we can help you find your pensions and review their performance.
+There’s a possibility that a lost pension might not be performing as well as it could and if it also has high charges attached, it could be losing value.

 Ensure you are claiming the full tax relief you are allowed